hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 myObject.a; // ?
 ```

-54. Generally when we use defineProperty?
+54. ### Generally when we use defineProperty?

+You generally wouldn't use this manual approach unless you wanted to modify one of the descriptor characteristics from its normal behavior.

-55. Writable characteristict?
+55. ### Writable characteristict?

-56.
+56. ### Explain

 ```javascript
 var myObject = {};